Latvian Section of IBBY

 Jānis Baltvilks Prize is listed as one of the most significant culture events endorsed by the Latvian government.

 The White Wolf Books programme includes the following annual events:

 – White Wolf Readings: annual international readings of children’s literature featuring authors from the Baltic Sea countries.

 – The White Wolf Books competition of Latvian-written literature (for a different genre of children’s literature each year),

 – Among Wildlife with a Book, a series of events in which families with children go on small trips in the company of naturalists, children’s authors and artists.

-– competitions of children’s writing and the nation-wide Wide Horizons Contest for young readers, held in schools and libraries; in 2008, 2100 children from all parts of Latvia took part in the contest.
+– competitions of children’s writing and the nation-wide Wide Horizons Contest for young readers, held in schools and libraries.

 – The City of Wide Horizons, a children’s creative summer camp for the winners of contests.